Isiah Kiner-Falefa Player Props: Yankees vs. Angels

-Isiah Kiner-Falefa -- 0-for-3 in his last game -- will be in action for the New York Yankees versus the Los Angeles Angels, with Jose Suarez on the mound, on April 18 at 7:05 PM ET.
+Isiah Kiner-Falefa -- 0-for-1 in his last game -- will be in action for the New York Yankees versus the Los Angeles Angels, with Patrick Sandoval on the mound, on April 20 at 4:05 PM ET.

+He had a hitless performance in his previous game (0-for-1) against the Angels.

 Isiah Kiner-Falefa Game Info & Props vs. the Angels